LSS Data Systems

-LSS Data Systems (LSS) is a medical software and service company based in Minnesota, United States.
+LSS Data Systems (LSS) was a medical software and service company based in Minnesota, United States.
 The company developed products for physicians and was founded in 1982.
 LSS partnered with Medical Information Technology (MEDITECH) in 1982.
 Together, they developed physician practice management and ambulatory electronic health record software.
 In 2000 and 2001, MEDITECH invested in LSS and eventually acquired complete ownership of the company in February 2011.
 After the acquisition, LSS became a wholly owned subsidiary of MEDITECH, a Massachusetts-based company.
 The company later announced the completion of the merger on January 1, 2014.

 History

 "Lake Superior Software" was founded in 1982 in Duluth, Minnesota by Ken Carlson and Stephanie Petersen to develop and support physician billing and practice management software.
 The company developed a national clientele, opened an office just outside Minneapolis in the mid-1980s, and changed its name to "LSS Data Systems."
 Beginning in 1990, the company’s physician practice management system was redeveloped and re-written utilizing the MEDITECH developed programming language MAGIC.

 LSS began development of a client/server system in 1996.
 LSS released patient clinical record software Electronic Ambulatory Record (EAR) in 2000.
 Application suite Medical and Practice Management (MPM) was jointly developed by LSS and MEDITECH and released in 2002.
 The MPM suite consists of LSS's physician billing and practice management application (PBR) and Electronic Ambulatory Record (EAR), the suite meshes together applications jointly developed with MEDITECH, including scheduling, order management, scanning and a web-based patient portal.

 Joanne Wood was appointed as president and COO of LSS Data Systems in February 2011 during the company's acquisition.
 She was also VP of client services at MEDITECH, at that time.